Xero Shoes vs Vivobarefoot: Which Wins in 2025?

 Xero Shoes is a prominent player in the barefoot shoe market, known for its dedication to creating shoes that mimic natural barefoot movement.

-The brand’s footwear is characterized by thin, flexible soles that offer a close-to-barefoot experience while still providing protection from sharp objects underfoot.
+The brand’s footwear is characterised by thin, flexible soles that offer a close-to-barefoot experience whilst still providing protection from sharp objects underfoot.

 Collage of various Xero Shoes models for different activities